Kota Kinabalu International Airport Termina 2 is a LCCT. For the uninitiated, that stands for Low Cost Carrier Terminal.

 We collected our luggage and zoomed through the door without having to clear immigration or customs.
 It’s considered a domestic flight, although if you fly via the main terminal, you still have to clear immigration and customs – albeit as a formality.

 Once outside the arrivals terminals, our attention was attracted by the AirAsia Skybus, which for RM9, would transport us to the city centre – the Central Station to be more exact.
-This was quite convenient as Julia’s brother fetched us from here and it was another 10 minutes from there to where we would be staying during our trip to Kuala Lumpur.
+This was quite convenient as he Journo’s brother fetched us from here and it was another 10 minutes from there to where we would be staying during our trip to Kuala Lumpur.